Avi Nimni

-Avi Nimni (אבי נמני; born 26 April 1972) is a former Israeli football player and Maccabi Tel Aviv's highest ever scorer.
+Avi Nimni (אבי נמני; born 26 April 1972) is an Israeli former professional footballer and Maccabi Tel Aviv's highest ever scorer.
 He is regarded as one of Maccabi Tel Aviv's greatest players ever.
 Until 2006, he served as the captain of the Israel national team.
 His number 8 shirt has become so symbolic (despite him wearing the number sixteen as a youth, because Uri Malmilian wore the number 8) that Maccabi Tel Aviv has retired the number at the end of his active football career.

-Football career
+Career

 Early years

 Nimni was approximately seven years old when he joined Maccabi Tel Aviv's training facility in Kiryat Shalom.
 Nimni played for every Maccabi youth team and also featured for the Israeli national youth sides.

 At 17 he played his first game in the Liga Leumit and was a regular for Maccabi's first team at 18.
 Whilst at Maccabi Nimni experienced much success becoming one of their most important players during this period.

 In 1998, he inherited the Maccabi captaincy when the previous long-serving captain Nir Klinger retired due to injury.
 Klinger went on to become assistant coach at Maccabi.

 Going abroad

-Between the years of 1996–2001, Maccabi suffered dark times on the field winning only the Toto Cup in 1998.
+Between 1996 and 2001, Maccabi suffered dark times on the field winning only the Toto Cup in 1998.
 This was due partly to the absence of Nimni who was transferred in 1997 to Atlético Madrid.
 However, Nimni's time at the club was blighted by injury, and he returned to Maccabi after just seven appearances.

 A year later Nimni was loaned out to Derby County.
 Although Nimni helped set up a goal on his debut against Arsenal and also scored away to Everton, in what subsequently proved to be a handful of appearances, Derby decided not to purchase Nimni outright.
 They instead signed fellow loanee Giorgi Kinkladze to ensure they had no more than three non-EU first-team players, and Nimni returned to Maccabi.